 Types of Evidence to Support Your Disability Claim

-Posted on behalf of Phillips Disability, P.C. on Aug 16, 2017 in SSD
+Posted on behalf of Dayes Law Firm PC on Aug 16, 2017 in SSD

 To qualify for disability benefits through Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI), you must be able to support your disability claim.
 This requires you to prove your disability and how it prevents you from working.

-A Phoenix social Security disability lawyer from Phillips Disability can gather information to support your claim.
+A Phoenix social Security disability lawyer from Dayes Law Firm PC can gather information to support your claim.
 From the initial application to all levels of appeal, our Social Security disability attorneys are prepared to assist you with your disability claim.

 The Social Security Administration (SSA) considers medical evidence to be the cornerstone of every disability claim.
 It states that each claimant has the responsibility of providing a developed record of his or her impairments and their severity.